gschmutz/stream-processing-workshop/12-iot-streaming-timeseries/README.md

-# Streaming Data Integration of Senor Data into Timeseries DB
+# Streaming Data Integration of Sensor Data into Timeseries DB

 In this workshop we will be ingesting data from simulated IoT devices into InfluxDB, a popular timeseries database